Installation

 • Mesh generation tools use pexpect and gmsh or tetgen.

-• IPython is recommended over the regular Python shell to fluently follow some parts of primer/tutorial (see Using IPython).
+• IPython is recommended over the regular Python shell to fluently follow some parts of primer/tutorial.

 • MUMPS library for using MUMPS linear direct solver (real and complex arithmetic, parallel factorization)